sabiSLE/Story_Library/README.md

 Enter your database info in the app.js section.

-The SQL code used to make the table is in the "story_table_SQL(copy and paste code in postgreSQL)" file
+The SQL code used to make the table/columns is in the "story_table_SQL(copy and paste code in postgreSQL)" file

+Execute the command in the terminal by entering "node app"